-USHO moves to Dayton, Ohio for 2015
+USHO moves to Green Lake, Wisconsin for 2016

-The U.S. Hickory Open is moving to Dayton, Ohio, for 2015!
+The U.S. Hickory Open is moving to Green Lake, Wisconsin, for 2016!

 Meanwhile, mark your calendars.